Sport Modified Rules

 - For cars with a maximum compression ratio of 11.0:1 the total weight will be 2600 lbs. minimum. of any form.

-- 2008/2009 Sport Modified cars with a compression ratio of 9.6 to 1 or less will receive a weight break of 50 lbs for a total weight of 2550 lbs. minimum.
+- Cars with a compression ratio of 9.6 to 1 or less will receive a weight break of 50 lbs for a total weight of 2550 lbs. minimum.

 - All weights will be taken using the Shangri-La II Speedway Scales.
 These scales will be the only Official method for determining weight.